jwillb/jwillb.github.io/_projects/robot.md

 This was all correct in theory, but there was an issue: The motors weren't spinning!
 I double checked my code and everything was correct, so I realized it was a wiring issue, or worst case scenario, my motor wasn't working.

 Luckily, the reason it wasn't spinning was only because I didn't have a common ground.
 My motors were on their own circuit and my other devices were on another.
 A common ground is crucial for getting things to work in their common projects, so I had to connect my power supply's ground rail to the ground on my ESP-32, and then my motor spun!
 Now that I have verified my hardware works and I know how to use it, I need to design a prototype chassis for my robot.

+## Designing the frame
+Since I don't know how to use CAD software, I will be using OpenSCAD to model my robot.
+Thankfully, the frame is very simple in the prototype stage.
+It is essentially just a platform for the breadboard and two short walls.

+Check back later for more updates.
+## ...